UdeS-GRO/S4H2020-Tetrabot/README.md

 5. After the software setup

 ```
   5.1.
-Unplug the monitor, screen and mouse.
+Unplug the monitor, screen, and mouse.
   5.2.
 Install (Don't glue!) the top of the robot.
 (If you have one)
 ```
 ### SECOND Prototype Prerequisites (hardware)

 Every CAD that you need to make the final prototype is in the New Tetrabot folder.
-You will nned these:
+You will need these:

 ```
 Machines and tools: